aljawaid/CostControl/README.md

 #### _Plugin for [Kanboard](https://github.com/kanboard/kanboard "Kanboard - Kanban Project Management Software")_

-Manage your costs per project to budget and plan using over 120 currencies.
-Get automatic live daily updates to compare your saved currency rates to forecast your budgets more accurately.
-This plugin replaces and extends the features from the original [Budget](https://github.com/kanboard/plugin-budget) plugin.
-Extended features include allowing users to change and modify their base currencies for most countries.
+Use the new Cost Control section to enable currencies and budgeting in Kanboard.
+Get live currency rates automatically for over 120 currencies allowing users to compare with manually saved rates.
+This plugin replaces and extends the features from the original [Budget](https://github.com/kanboard/plugin-budget) plugin enabling projects to have an associated cost element.

 Features